 When all the lintel stones of the outer circle were in place, they formed a perfectly horizontal, interlocking circle, even though the monument stands on sloping ground.

-Early writers theorized the monument was built by Romans, Others placed it in the heart of Arthurian legends and suggested that Merlin had a hand in building it.
+Early writers theorized the monument was built by Romans.
+Others, such as the 12th century British cleric Geoffrey of Monmouth, placed it in the heart of Arthurian legends and suggested that Merlin had a hand in building it.
 There are stories of Merlin flying the bluestones from Wales and levitating them to the top of the monument.
 And of course, there are plenty of stories of alien involvement.

 Current theories are equally impressive though more down to earth.
-For about fifteen years, in the Stonehenge Riverside Project, teams of archaeologists from the universities of Sheffield, Manchester, Southampton and Bournemouth, along with University College London, have been studying the monument and the surrounding landscape.
+From 2003 to 2009, in the Stonehenge Riverside Project, teams of archaeologists from the universities of Sheffield, Manchester, Southampton and Bournemouth, along with University College London, studied the monument and the surrounding landscape.
 They suggest that it was built as a unification project between farming tribes of East and West Britons who, between 3,000 BC and 2,500 BC, shared a common culture.

 Archaeology Professor Mike Parker Pearson of University College, London author of Stonehenge, a New Understanding: Solving the Mysteries of the Greatest Stone Age Monument, explains: